Akiyue/AWWL/README.md

-               Loss Function for Diffusion Model Training}, author    = {Do, Thi Phuong Thao and Tran, Ngoc Duc Anh and Nguyen, Van An and Le, Quang Ngoc and Tran, Huy Hoang Son}, booktitle = {Proceedings of the International Conference on Information Technology and its Applications (CITA)}, year      = {2026}, address   = {Hanoi, Vietnam},
+               Loss Function for Diffusion Model Training}, author    = {Do, Thi Phuong Thao and Tran, Ngoc Duc Anh and Nguyen, Van An and Le, Quang Ngoc and Tran, Huy Hoang Son}, booktitle = {Proceedings of The Conference on Information Technology and its Applications (CITA)}, year      = {2026}, address   = {Hanoi, Vietnam},
 }